hawkinsw/CPPTimes/pointers.md

 ![](./graphics/pointers-paused-program1.png)

 What has already happened?
 Well, we know that the program started executing at the top of the `main` function.
 Then, it executed the first statement,  an invocation of `function`.
-We recall from earlier lectures that invoking a function means that the program's execution is immediately transferred to the first statement of that invoked function.
-Therefore, the next step was to execute the declaration/definition of the `c1` and `c2` variables and assign them the initial values of `'Q'` and `'R'`, respectively!
+We recall from earlier editions of the C++ Times that invoking a function means that the program's execution is immediately transferred to the first statement of that invoked function.
+Therefore, the program's next step was to execute the declaration/definition of the `c1` and `c2` variables and assign them the initial values of `'Q'` and `'R'`, respectively!
 When the program's execution pauses at the red arrow, here's what the computer's memory may look like (conceptually):

 ![](./graphics/pointers-paused-program-memory1.png)

 Memory is visualized here as a two dimensional "spreadsheet" of cells, each of which holds a single byte.
 The byte at the top left of the diagram has address 0 and the byte at the bottom left has address 24 + 7 = 31 (add the value at the beginning of the row with the value at the beginning of the column).

+>Note: See the C++ Times special long-form reporting on variables in memory in [previous editions](./variables-memory.md).

 | Name | Scope | Type | Value | Address |
 | -- | -- | -- | -- | -- |